Why Rest Feels Uncomfortable When You're Burnt Out

 Light stretching or yoga

-A bath
+A bath with a good book

-Sitting outside with a warm drink
+Sitting outside with a warm drink.

 Shorten the Window

 If an entire afternoon feels impossible, try 10–15 minutes.
 Set a timer and let yourself stop.
-Notice what comes up without judging it.

 The Bigger Picture